janschill/cern-solid-code-investigation/notes/pod.md

 This [tutorial](https://solidproject.org/for-developers/pod-server) was followed when the pod was set up without the usage of any containerization.

-1. Set up wild card certificate to be able to issue HTTPS to new subdomains for multiuser
+1. Set up wildcard certificate issuing to be able to use HTTPS on new subdomains for a multiuser Solid pod.

 ```bash
 # Install certbot